sahilwazade/CRUD-with-.net-8-web-api/README.md

 4. Data Access: Implements Dapper, ADO.NET, and Entity Framework to interact efficiently with the relational database, showcasing flexibility and best practices for working with stored procedures, which are organized in a dedicated folder (SqlScripts) within the repository.

+5. JWT Authentication : Secure user authentication with customizable claims, token expiration, and refresh support, using HMAC SHA-256 for integrity and lightweight.

 #Technologies Used:

 1. .NET 8: Latest framework for high-performance web APIs.